All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Side Effects Women Should Know About

 Women tend to report gastrointestinal side effects at slightly higher rates than men in semaglutide trials.
 A pooled analysis of the STEP program found that nausea occurred in 48% of women versus 36% of men.
-Understanding why and how to manage these effects is important.
+Knowing why and how to manage these effects is important.

 Common Side Effects